Records: Speed likely factor in fatal Arizona tour bus crash

 Passengers told authorities that it appeared the driver possibly had fallen asleep and was driving too fast.
 The records also call into question whether the automatic engine break was engaged as the bus traveled on a curve and slightly downhill.

 Mohave County sheriff’s Sgt.
 Dave Coffin noted speed limits of 45 mph posted along the road.
-The driver, Gary Griep, told authorities he was going no more than 40 mph, but the GPS on the bus put the speed at 62 mph.
+The driver, Gary Griep, told authorities he was going no more than 40 mph, but the records say the GPS on the bus put the speed at 62 mph.

 Griep said the engine brake, which helps slow and control the bus, was engaged, but two other bus drivers who were on tours in the area that day and stopped at the crash site said that didn’t appear to be true.